sikopet/blog/posts/http.md

 * some servers give you cookie simply for visiting to track how you move through the site

+## Keep-Alive

+* the three-way TCP handshake can be avoided if a connection is already open
+* HTTP/1.1 - default to keep HTTP connection open after a request to re-use a single TCP connection
+* server/client can specify `Connection: close` if they plan on hanging up once a request is completed
+* web browsers oftern create four or more simultaneous TCP connections per site to get the resource in parallel

 ## Various

 Minimally correct request nowadays (otherwise 404):